-Primarily, in this space, I’ll be sharing discussions, in Question and Answer format, of craft and insights to not only the author/artist’s journey but the story of the arts in Antigua and Barbuda.
+Primarily, in this space, I’ll be sharing discussions, in Question and Answer format, of craft, and insights to not only the author/artist’s journey but the story of the arts in Antigua and Barbuda.
 This is a Work in Progress.
-The main criteria, so far, for inclusion, apart from the Q & A structure, is that these are interviews not conducted by someone who is part of the artistes’ publishing and/or promotional team, and are interviews that are in the public sphere on a platform independent of the artistes and/or their publishing and promotional team.
+The main criteria, so far, for inclusion, apart from the Q & A structure and the arts/art history focus, is that these are interviews not conducted by someone who is part of the artistes’ publishing and/or promotional team, and are interviews that are in the public sphere on a platform independent of the artistes and/or their publishing and promotional team.
 Beyond that, it’s what I come across and you can also link me interviews that fit the very broad stated criteria by emailing wadadipen at gmail dot com

 Tammi Browne Bannister talking to David DaCosta (December 28th 2016):

 “When I was little, I loved reading Aesop’s Fables and was attracted to the humor, the lessons, and the tragedies and of course the way these tales made me think about the characters long after reading.
 I’ve written a few.”
 Full interview.

 “It took coming here to see that my voice was a voice that needed to be heard.” – Brenda Lee Browne, Real Talk with Janice Sutherland at Phenomenal Woman.
 2018.